mrknthnycbrg/chirper/README.md

 ## Chirper

-A microblogging platform built with Livewire, following the Laravel Bootcamp tutorial.
+A microblogging platform built with Laravel and Livewire, following the Laravel Bootcamp tutorial.